Latest News

 If you were on bail already when you were arrested, your bail may be revoked.
 This means that you will not be released for up to 90 days, no matter what.
 A creative criminal defense lawyer can still secure your release, but it’s not a matter of simply posting bail.
 You can also be held without bail if you are held on dangerousness.

-If you or a member of your family are stuck in jail, it’s critical to hire a criminal defense lawyer you can trust.
+If you or a member of your family are stuck in jail, it’s critical to hire a Boston criminal defense lawyer you can trust.
 A lawyer may be able to help you get out of jail.
-I handle criminal cases in all Massachusetts courts.
-Call or text me today at (617) 295-7500, and let’s get started on your defense.
+The Law Office of Matthew Peterson handles criminal cases in all Massachusetts courts.
+Call or text us today at (617) 295-7500, and let’s get started on your defense!